 - What they have done wrong

 - Why it is wrong

-- What the Sanction is
+- What the sanction is

-- How long the Sanction lasts
+- How long the sanction lasts

-- How the Sanction will end
+- How the sanction will end

-The teacher awarding community service will record the Sanction on the pupil's profile on isams.
-A demerit must also be issued however, no reflection period needs to take place as the pupil has already had a loss of his/her free time.
+The teacher awarding community service will record the Sanction on the pupil's profile on ISAMS.
+A de-merit must also be issued however, no reflection period needs to take place as the pupil has already had a loss of his/her free time.
 Examples of what community service should be awarded for are:

-- a child who graffiti's something should be responsible for removing it. - A pupil who consistently leaves their games kit all over the changing room floor should be asked to spend their break time clearing the changing rooms up.
+- a child who graffiti's something should be responsible for removing it. - A pupil who consistently leaves their games kit all over the changing room floor should be asked to spend their break time clearing the changing rooms up, or may be removed from playing in school matches.